Take your career worldwide with Occupational Therapy

 Occupational Therapy has recently been ranked as the second fastest growing profession in Australia, and the fourth in the USA.

-Occupational Therapists are in high demand in hospitals, mental health, aged care, disability and rehabilitation environments.
-It is predicted that the demand for OT's will rise significantly with the introduction of the National Disability Scheme in Australia (NDIS).
+OT's are in high demand in hospitals, mental health, aged care, disability and rehabilitation environments.
+It is envisaged that the demand for OT's will rise significantly with the introduction of the National Disability Scheme in Australia (NDIS).

 - Graduate in 2 years through postgraduate entry, or graduate in 4 years via a Bond University Undergraduate pathway

-- First OT Masters in Australia offering a clinical research project or business electives to prepare for private practice
+- Offers a clinical research project or business electives to prepare for private and public practice settings

 About the program